pcatattacks/daily-briefing/README.md

 You'll have to download a file called `credentials.json`.
 Put it in the `./config` directory of this project (just to keep things tidy).
 And put the `token.json` in the that `./config` folder.

+There exists a folder called `demo_config/` which has the credentials and token for Coby's test google account

 4. Create a file `config/__init__.py`.
 Leave it empty.

 5. Create a file `config/search_credentials.py`.
 Add to this file: